How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 Falcon Heights Contracting - working with us - collaborative partner for architects designers trades banner

-A luxury home build can look smooth from the outside and still carry quiet compromises inside the walls.
+A luxury home build can look smooth from the outside but still carry quiet compromises inside the walls.
 The most expensive regret is rarely a single decision.
-It’s the accumulation of late discoveries: a mechanical issue that was never truly resolved, a window detail that works on paper but not in the field, a “temporary” budget choice that permanently changes the feel of the architecture.
+It’s the accumulation of late discoveries: a mechanical issue that was never truly resolved, a window detail that works on paper but not in the field, a “temporary” budget choice that permanently alters the feel of the home.

-At Falcon Heights in Victoria BC, we start with a rigorous pre-construction process, where planning replaces guesswork, and we keep stakeholders aligned through clear documentation and a shared project portal.
-The outcome is a home that reflects the original vision and holds up to scrutiny over time.
+At Falcon Heights in Victoria BC, we start with a rigorous pre-construction process where planning replaces guesswork, and we keep stakeholders aligned through clear documentation and a shared project portal.
+The result is a home that reflects the first vision and holds up to scrutiny over time.

 What “pre-construction planning” actually means